-The journey so far
+The journey so far to reduce borough-wide emissions

-Supporting reductions in borough-wide greenhouse gas emissions

-In 2019, the Council declared a climate emergency. further supported by an ambitious vision to rebuild a greener Hackney in the wake of the coronavirus pandemic.
+In 2019, the Council declared a climate emergency.22 further supported by an ambitious vision to rebuild a greener Hackney in the wake of the coronavirus pandemic.

-Tackling council greenhouse gas emissions
+Council greenhouse gas emissions

-For its own activities, which are 5% of the whole borough's greenhouse gas emissions, the Council committed to a 45% reduction in emissions by 2030 and net zero emissions by 2040.

-&lt;sup>22 Hackney Council pledges to reach net zero emissions by 2040
+For its own activities, which are 5% of the whole borough's territorial greenhouse gas emissions, the Council committed to a 45% reduction in emissions by 2030 and net zero emissions by 2040 relative to a 2010 baseline.
+Subsequently the Council is rejoining the UK100 network of councils, which requires an initial commitment to reaching net zero emissions by 2030 for the Council's non-tenanted buildings and vehicle fleet.